Glazed Blueberry Swim Biscuits

 2. In a large mixing bowl, sift in flour and whisk in baking powder, sugar, and salt.

 3. Next, make a well in the center of the bowl and pour in buttermilk.
 Gently stir together with dry ingredients in the bowl until just combined.
 I recommend using a wooden or silicone spatula to mix ingredients together until combined.
 Be sure to not over mix.
-The dough should still be a little sticky, as we're looking to form a sticky shaggy dough ball.
+The dough should still be a little sticky, as we're looking to form a sticky shaggy/lumpy dough.
 Then, gently fold in the blueberries into the dough.

 4. Pour room temperature melted butter into a 9x9 inch baking dish.
 Add dough to the baking dish and spread out evenly.
 The melted butter from the bottom of the pan will begin to rise to the top after adding in the dough mixture; use a basting brush to brush some of the butter across the top of the biscuits.